-Compliance with the coding guidelines according to MISRA C:2004, MISRA C:2012 and MISRA C++:2008 in critical systems in consideration of the MISRA Compliances
+Achieving compliance with MISRA Coding Guidelines according to MISRA C:2004, MISRA C:2012 and MISRA C++:2008 in critical systems

 The various versions of the MISRA Guidelines for the use of the C and C++ languages in critical systems were and are developed by the MISRA consortium.
 MISRA stands for Motor Industry Software Reliability Association.